 Now hold that thought and hang on to that answer.
 I will come back to it later in this post.

-Whatever the time of year, whatever the time of our life, we might be desperate for change, for sorting ourself out, for moving on.
+Whatever the time of our life, we might be desperate for change, for sorting ourself out, for moving on.

 But even meaningful change is not always easy.